Raised Bed Gardening

 1. You know your plants are getting top quality soil.

 Having good soil is crucial for gardening success, and in a raised bed you have complete control over it.
 Instead of settling for what Mother Nature has decided to give you in-ground, you simply fill your bed with Miracle-Gro® Raised Bed Soil.
-It’s premixed, so it’s the ideal weight and texture for growing big, beautiful plants.
+It's the ideal plant mix for growing big, beautiful plants.
 And you can rest easy knowing that you don’t have to worry about battling soil-borne disease or too much clay or poor nutrition—all concerns when you’re growing in-ground.

 2. You'll score a longer growing season.